 90% of our members work in, or supply, these industry sectors.

 The Company's current purpose and strategy is set out here.

-Peter Day, BBC global business correspondent and a member of the Company (seen here interviewing Kate Wilson of Nosy Crow at the 2014 Innovation Excellence Awards) said recently: “the Stationers’ Company is more relevant today than it was at the time of Caxton”.
+Peter Day, BBC global business correspondent and a member of the Company (seen here interviewing a representative from Parkside at the 2017 Innovation Excellence Awards) said: “the Stationers’ Company is more relevant today than it was at the time of Caxton”.

 It is because of, and not despite, its 600-year history that the Company remains determined to continue to adapt to the ever-increasing pace of change in the media industry.

 - Livery Companies were first created by groups of medieval tradesmen who joined together to promote, protect and regulate their trades

 - There are 110 livery companies in London, each representing a discrete profession or trade

 - The Stationers’ Company is unique for a 600-year-old company in that over 90% of our members are actively involved in our industries

 - Charitable giving, to education in particular, is a very strong element of the work of all livery companies